practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 I also tested YAP Prolog: https://www.dcc.fc.up.pt/~vsc/yap/index.html

-Here's a quick installation guide for Ubuntu 24 LTS:

-Make a zip file from related GitHub repository: https://github.com/vscosta/yap, and unzip it to (default) directory: _./yap-master_
+Here's a quick installation guide for Ubuntu 24 LTS: make a zip file from related GitHub repository: https://github.com/vscosta/yap, and unzip it to (default) directory: _./yap-master_

 Then change into this directory and do this: